1Emilis1/iPATool-EZ/README.md

 Features:

 1. Easier to use
-2. Account saving (supports up to 15 accounts)
+2. Account saving (supports up to 20 accounts)
 3. 2FA Support

+Missing Features:

+1. App Downgrading
+2. Family Sharing Support (this needs to be implemented in ipatool-py)

 To run it (on windows):
 1. Make sure you have Python 3 installed.